emrehansmsk194/BookAPI-Consuming-Book-Store-Website/README.md

   - `Controllers/`: Contains the API controllers for managing books, categories, and publishers.
   - `Models/`: Contains the data models and DTOs used by the API.
   - `Repository/`: Implements the repository pattern for data access.
-  - `Services/`: Contains services for authentication and other business logic.
   - `Migrations/`: Contains the EF Core migrations for database management.

 - **BookWEB**: